openhab/openhab-addons/bundles/org.openhab.binding.argoclima/README.md

 #### Basic: Local connection

-The device is locally available through the LAN.
-OpenHab sends commands directly (and polls for status).
+The device is locally available through the LAN. openHAB sends commands directly (and polls for status).
 ![Basic local connection diagram](doc/Argoclima_connection_Basic_LOCAL_CONNECTION.png)

 #### Basic: Remote connection

-The device may not be locally available through the LAN (or the user wants silent/no-beep behavior).
-OpenHab sends commands to a remote vendor's service (and polls it for device status), while the device also talks to the same service and eventually learns the updates.
+The device may not be locally available through the LAN (or the user wants silent/no-beep behavior). openHAB sends commands to a remote vendor's service (and polls it for device status), while the device also talks to the same service and eventually learns the updates.
 Commands are delayed in this mode.
 ![Basic remote connection diagram](doc/Argoclima_connection_Basic_REMOTE_CONNECTION.png)

-### Advanced modes
+### Advanced Modes

-In these modes, the HVAC traffic which is originally targeted towards vendor's servers is **rerouted on the network layer**, and flows to OpenHab instead.
+In these modes, the HVAC traffic which is originally targeted towards vendor's servers is **rerouted on the network layer**, and flows to openHAB instead.
 This is possible as the device does use plain HTTP (no TLS, certificate pinning etc.)

-The following ```nftables``` snippet provides an example rule redirecting traffic to ```31.14.128.210``` (Argo server) to a local OpenHab instance listening at ```192.168.0.15:8239```.
+The following ```nftables``` snippet provides an example rule redirecting traffic to ```31.14.128.210``` (Argo server) to a local openHAB instance listening at ```192.168.0.15:8239```.
 Please note this is **not** a complete configuration, and an actual secure configuration requires a few more rules and network setup.

 ```text